erikjseidel/netdb/README.md

 The netdb project.
 Requires mongodb and flask.

-WARNING: Thar be dragons here:
+WARNING: Thar be dragons here!

 This current version of netdb is somewhat a rough draft.
 Its data model has been changed on several occasions based on learnings gleaned from various stages of the SoT integration process.